horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage-basics.md

 The classification above was primarily based around the notion of private key security.
 While it's the most important factor it should not be the only one when choosing the wallet.
 There are a lot of factors to consider.

 For instance, a non-custodial mobile wallet app may potentially be more private than a hardware wallet.
 Or may have essential features not available in the hardware wallet.

+> The privacy aspect has many sides and generally should be taken into account as well.
+For instance, a hardware wallet may offer a superior security but unintentionally expose customers' personal data.
+A [recent breach](https://decrypt.co/37063/bitcoin-wallet-ledgers-database-hacked-for-1-million-emails) of company selling Ledger hardware wallets is a good example of that.

 Keep in mind, you don't need a cartel level security if you're just starting out.
 The out of the box security on most well-known non-custodial wallet apps is already pretty good.